Growing Zones: 7-11 outdoors(hardy down to 10℉) 7-11 outdoors

 - Does Not Ship To:

 The Best Cold Hardy Palm

-Thanks to this crisp and cool cultivar, the Palm isn't relegated to only tropical locales.
+Thanks to this fresh variety, the Palm isn't relegated to only tropical locales.
 Because the Windmill Palm is one of the most cold hardy palms available on the market today, it's a dream come true for those who want island-inspired good looks in colder climates.

-Northern gardening climates as high as growing zone 7 are still able to grow this stunning island beauty.
+Northern gardening climates, even in growing zone 7, are still able to grow this stunning island beauty.
 And not only is Windmill Palm cold tolerant, but it's also unbelievably low-maintenance and naturally pest resistant, too.

 Fundamentally easy and exotic, giving instant tropical appeal to any landscape: the Windmill Palm is considered best in class when it comes to landscape picks.
 The opportunities to use this gorgeous tree are endless, so order your very own Windmill Palm today!